 The EU General Data Protection Regulation (GDPR) is the most comprehensive EU data privacy law in decades, and went into effect on May 25, 2018.
 The GDPR replaced the Data Protection Directive 95/46/EC and applies to all organizations that have EU citizens as customers.
 It was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens' data privacy and to reshape the way organizations across the region approach data protection.
-In this blog post, we explain the steps that SignRequest takes to ensure we meet our data protection obligations under GDPR.
+In this blog post, we explain the steps that SignRequest has taken to ensure we meet our data protection obligations under GDPR.
+With fluctuating data protection regulations in the region, we've also made updates to our Data Processing Addendum, Terms of Service and Privacy Notice that are further detailed below.

 SignRequest GDPR Measures